 But for Adi Maoz — who has been involved in civil society and social protest movements since her early twenties — Kav LaOved is about more than enforcing labor rights, it’s about social inclusion and the character of Israeli society.
 “One of the main struggles we have in Israel is a question of who belongs here, who’s part of our society, who has ownership, who can define this place,” she says.
 “Work is such a dominant part of people’s lives.”

-Despite a stalled peace process, high levels of partisanship and a political crisis that has ground the wheels of government to a halt, Maoz says workers’ rights are an area where progress can still be made.
+Despite a stalled peace process, high levels of partisanship and the turbulence of recent political events, Maoz says workers’ rights are an area where progress can still be made.
 “Victories are still possible in this political climate,” she says.
 “What drives me and a lot of us is the fact that we believe in the place that we’re living in, and we have the strength and the ability to change it.”

 Maoz runs a team of 20 to 30 full-time and part-time staff, aided by roughly 100 volunteers, with a budget of just 4 million shekels.
 In the West Bank, roving staff give presentations to Palestinian workers about their rights.
 In Tel Aviv, Haifa and Nazareth, Kav LaOved’s offices are packed full of workers, most of them women.